SouravB97/BasicCPU/README.md

 Script to run other code: Leaves TB files unchanged and dumps new output files based on asm file name
 1. cd testbench ;
 2. $STEM/scripts/run_asm $STEM/asm_programmes/fibonacci_save.asm

+# How to run any verilog code:
+It uses icarus verilog simulator, and gtkwave waveform viewer.
+The commands to run any design using these are encapsulated in $STEM/scripts/irun.bat, which is aliased to 'irun'
+1. irun CPU_tb.v #compiles and simulates design

 # The Simulation:
 1. The script clears all previous output files.